gardiol/ha-solarman-wiki/Supported-Devices.md

+Currently is supported only Wireless Stick Logger but support for the Ethernet version is in the working.

 _Integration should work with really wide range of devices.
 That also means all devices supported by Stephan Joubert's integration._

 # ✔️ Confirmed